davidm/lua-inspect/README.txt

   SciTE: display real-time annotations of all local variables, like a Mathcad worksheet
          (experimental feature via ANNOTATE_ALL_LOCALS)
   SciTE: jump (goto) definition of selected variable (currently locals only)
+           ctagsdx.lua from the full SciteExtMan is optional (allows "goto mark" command to return to previous location following a "go to definition").
   Note: SciTE*.properties and luainspect.css have been updated; please update when upgrading

 20100720